Integrating Climate Actions and Disaster Risk Management in the Pacific

 1. Strengthened integrated climate adaptation and risk reduction to enhance resilience to climate change and disasters.
 Managing climate change risks through integrating climate actions within social and economic plans and practices as much as possible.

-2. Low-carbon development. this includes more resilient energy infrastructure while decreasing net emissions of GHG.
+2. Low-carbon development.
+This includes more resilient energy infrastructure while decreasing GHG net emissions.

 3. Strengthened disaster preparedness, response and recovery.
 Involves the improvement of the PICTs to prepare and respond to emergencies and disasters.

-For countries that are vulnerable to climate change and disaster and would like to strengthen their climate adaptation and resilience program, the FRDP document is a good resource or reference.
+The FRDP document is a good resource or reference for countries that are vulnerable to climate change and disaster and would like to strengthen their climate adaptation and resilience programs.

 You may browse the entire FRDP document by clicking on the image below: